-As soon as you notice mold in your home or business, you are ready to get rid of it.
-That’s definitely ideal, but don’t be fooled by companies that say they offer mold removal services.
-Mold removal isn’t going to solve your problem.
+As soon as you notice mold in your home or business, you need to get rid of it.
+But don’t be fooled by companies that say they only offer mold removal services.
+Mold removal may remove the visible mold, but it isn’t going to solve the larger problem.
 What you need is mold remediation.

 The Problem With Mold Removal